mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is a datasheet?
 - How do you read it?
 - Given this datasheet, find some spec or how something works.

 ---

+And that's the list!
+I hope you found it helpful!
+If you have any questions, please leave a public comment below!
+I really love it when people ask questions publicly because then **everyone** can learn from it so please keep that up!
+I will likely be updating this list as I get more questions/rescan my interview notebooks (At the time of writing this for the first time, this list has 1048 questions).

+---